 After the war, Punta Gorda took over.
 The Air Force didn’t need the airport anymore.
-Taking over the airport was an excellent idea.
-Although the airport was hibernating for quite a while due to inadequate management.
+Although, the airport had hibernated and suffered for a while due to inadequate management, taking over the airport was an excellent idea.
 Today the airport is extremely successful and an important backbone of the economy of the area.
-Passengers can fly to Ashville, Knoxville, Lexington, Allentown, Grand Rapids, Niagara Falls, Portsmouth, Cincinnati, Toledo, Kansas City Pittsburg, Philadelphia, Chicago and
+Passengers can fly to Ashville, Knoxville, Lexington, Allentown, Grand Rapids, Niagara Falls, Portsmouth, Cincinnati, Toledo, Kansas City, Pittsburgh, Philadelphia, Chicago and

 Cleveland ..to name just a few destinations.
 Go to the Punta Gorda’s Airport website to find out about all the destinations offered.

-More growth came to Punta Gorda at the end of the 1950’s.
-A modern shopping center was needed to „entertain” the bored consumers in the area.
+More growth came to Punta Gorda at the end of the 1950s.
+A modern shopping center was needed to „entertain” the bored to tears consumers in the area.
 The rotting boat dock at the end of Punta Gorda’s Historic District was an eyesore and developers decided to change that.
-That was in the early 80’s.
+That was in the early ’80s.